-To start the Galápagos Photo Tour of the eastern side of the islands, our representative will greet you upon your arrival in the airport in Quito, Ecuador.
+As we begin the Galápagos Photo Tour of the eastern side of the islands, our representative will greet you upon your arrival in the airport in Quito, Ecuador.
 Your driver will escort you to your hotel for the night, a historic colonial-style seventeenth-century building, just outside Quito, the second-largest city in this beautiful country.

 The hotel has beautiful gardens whose trees are centuries old.
 If you have any free time, take advantage of the gardens and look for the 33 species of birds that regularly visit.

 Tonight, we will have a group dinner to get to know everyone, and talk about the exciting days to come in the Galápagos Islands.